-It's the start of a brand-new year, and while most people are focusing on all the actions they want to take to physically improve their space, we want to focus on bettering the way we think about our space.
+While it's easy to get consumed by all the actions you want to take to physically improve your space, we want to take a moment to focus on bettering the way we think about our space.
 In short, we want to let go of the guilt we have over our home's imperfections.

 To get you on your merry way toward home love, here are eight things to stop feeling guilty about: